 According to the Concord Township Historical Society, one drafted law suggested that motor vehicle operators who sighted a horse-drawn vehicle on the road should stop, pull off the road, and cover the vehicle with a canvas, blanket, or other material to blend with the surrounding area.

 Another draft suggested that the vehicle be disassembled entirely and hidden in the bushes until the horses passed.
-Yet another suggested that someone walk in ahead of the automobile with red flags in either hand.
+Yet another suggested that a person walk in ahead of the automobile with red flags in either hand.
 While these suggestions did not become law, other laws concerning horse safety did.

 Per the Pennsylvania Department of Transportation, motor vehicle operators on the road with horseback riders or horse-drawn buggies must avoid driving too closely, crowding, flashing lights, or sounding their horns.
 If you approach a horse-drawn vehicle, slow down to 5 to 10 miles per hour and watch for passing vehicles.
 When passing a buggy or horseback rider yourself, drive slowly and leave ample space between your vehicle and the horses.